mideind/GreynirServer/README.md

 database and processed by grammatical pattern matching modules to obtain statements of fact and relations between stated facts.

-An overview of the technology behind Greynir can be found in the article [A Wide-Coverage Context-Free Grammar for Icelandic and an Accompanying Parsing System](https://acl-bg.org/proceedings/2019/RANLP%202019/pdf/RANLP160.pdf) by Vilhjálmur Þorsteinsson, Hulda Óladóttir and Hrafn Loftsson *(Proceedings of Recent Advances in Natural Language Processing, pages 1397–1404, Varna, Bulgaria, Sep 2–4, 2019).*
+An overview of the technology behind Greynir can be found in the paper [A Wide-Coverage Context-Free Grammar for Icelandic and an Accompanying Parsing System](https://acl-bg.org/proceedings/2019/RANLP%202019/pdf/RANLP160.pdf) by Vilhjálmur Þorsteinsson, Hulda Óladóttir and Hrafn Loftsson *(Proceedings of Recent Advances in Natural Language Processing, pages 1397–1404, Varna, Bulgaria, Sep 2–4, 2019).*